agility/agility-cms-app-sdk/README.md

 export default AppConfig;
 ```
+**Note**: If your App does not notify the CMS about its configuration within *3 seconds* of being requested, we'll treat the App as non-responsive and prevent it from being used in the CMS.

 ## Set Up your Custom Field
 Now that you have your **App Index** and **App Config** set up, the next step is to set up your custom field component(s).

 An example of this in React `BasicCustomField.js`:
 ```javascript